imarsman/certcheck/README.md

 files `root_[OS].go`.
 I am not positive currently how much checking is done when verifying a certificate.

 This app has been optimized to run checks against multiple hosts in parallel with maximum concurrency controlled by a semaphore.
+The Tasfile test task runs 11 host checks which, because they are running in parallel, takes on average under 110 ms for each to run, using a semaphore with a capacity of 6.

+The semaphore library used is Golang's x/sync/semaphore package, which is in the Golang sub-repository collection.
+Golang core libraries have a strong promise not to change API, but sub-repository libraries are not so strict.
+The semaphore library provides a weighted semaphore, and the code uses a weight value of 1 for each reservation, which makes it act like a standard semaphore.

 ## Help output